innovationOUtside/tm129-robotics2020/README.md

 Presentation: [![Binder](https://mybinder.org/badge_logo.svg)](https://gke.mybinder.org/v2/gh/innovationOUtside/tm129-robotics2020/master?filepath=seminar_tm129_robotics_overview.md)

-*(I note in passing the mybinder tab  [here](https://106-92329878-gh.circle-artifacts.com/0/html/link.html) via [here](https://github.com/jupyterhub/nbgitpuller/pull/129#issue-440572061), as well as this [WIP](https://github.com/innovationOUtside/ou-tm129-py/) on packaging py requirements via a py package.)*
+*(I note in passing the nbgitpuller binder tab  [here](https://jupyterhub.github.io/nbgitpuller/link.html), as well as this [WIP](https://github.com/innovationOUtside/ou-tm129-py/) on packaging py requirements via a py package; should this repo be used as content against a binderbox elsewhere?)*

 An HTML version of the materials in the repo is available here: [https://innovationoutside.github.io/tm129-robotics2020/](https://innovationoutside.github.io/tm129-robotics2020/).
 Note that this site may lag the materials in the repo by few days...